Ziadabdelsalam/LangChainApp/README.md

 # LangChainApp

-this is a tutorial that uses openAI API to make a streamlit webapp installs all required libraries using the yaml file if you get any issues installing the chromadb lib using the micrsoft builder install those two individual components :
+this is a tutorial that uses openAI API to make a streamlit webapp local Chatgpt this tutorial will be first of series of tutorials to make a private chat gpt with your own pdfs and documents installs all required libraries using the yaml file if you get any issues installing the chromadb lib using the micrsoft builder install those two individual components :